My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Q: You are reportedly a big fan of Korean movies.
 How many did you see, and why do you like them?

-A: I saw many, including director Im Kwon-taek's "Sopyonje", Lee Chang-dong's "Pakhasatang (Peppermint Candy)", Park Chan-wook's "Old Boy" and Kwak Gyeong-taek's "Chingu (Friend)".
+A: I saw many, including director Im Kwon-taek's "Seopyeonje", Lee Chang-dong's "Pakhasatang (Peppermint Candy)", Park Chan-wook's "Oldboy" and _Kwak_Gyeong-taek's "Chingu ("Friend")".
 I like them because of the good performance by the actors and stylish scenes.
 I think Korean movie crews are talented.

 Q: Why did you decide to star in "Rikidozan"?